Leandre354/ECEProject/README.md

-# Master's Thesis:
-Development, Robustness Analysis and Clinical Evaluation of a Deep Learning-based Segmentation Model for Head and Neck Cancer Patients
+# Master's Thesis: Development, Robustness Analysis and Clinical Evaluation of a Deep Learning-based Segmentation Model for Head and Neck Cancer Patients

+# Description
+The goal of this project is to improve the detection of extracapsular extension (ECE) in head and neck cancers by employing a multimodal approach that combines FDG-PET and CT imaging.
+The focus here is solely on the segmentation step, which delineates the tumors for future classification.
+A 3D U-Net deep learning model is implemented to segment primary and nodal tumors, using the HECKTOR Challenge 2022 dataset along with additional preprocessing and data augmentation techniques.

+The primary objective is to evaluate the model's effectiveness and assess its robustness by analyzing the impact of various image perturbations on the segmentation process.
+Additionally, we collaborated with physicians to evaluate the model’s clinical relevance.

 # Structure